Towards the UN Ocean Conference | From Geneva to Lisbon

 Programme and Side Events

-The UN Ocean Conference will focus on some of the major challenges and opportunities faced by the ocean today.
-The conference will include plenaries, as well as a series of interactive dialogues on the following themes:
+The UN Ocean Conference focused on some of the major challenges and opportunities faced by the ocean today.
+The conference included plenaries, as well as a series of interactive dialogues on the following themes:

 - Addressing Marine Pollution